-CrystalensTM is an optimal choice for patients who desire good vision to see far away as well as close up.
+CrystalensTM is an optimal lens implant choice for patients who desire good vision to see far away as well as close up.

 ReZoomtm is categorized as a multifocal IOL.

 This lens implant features highly specialized optical properties that can divide light to bring it into focus at more than one point at the same time.
 This allows the eye to see both near and far, usually without glasses.
 The ReZoom™ multifocal IOL has several zones of optical power designed to provide good vision at varying distances, under varying lighting conditions.
 Patients who choose ReZoom can expect to see objects from two to twenty feet away with little difficulty.
 Clinical data demonstrates that 92% of those who receive the Rezoom multifocal lens in both eyes reported wearing glasses “never” or “occasionally.”
 For more information, visit www.rezoomiol.com.

 ReSTORtm is also categorized as a multifocal IOL.

 This lens uses a patented diffractive optical design to divide light into two focal zones so that near and distance objects can both be seen without glasses.
 Its optimal viewing range is similar to ReZoom, but makes an excellent choice for patients who engage in a great deal of close up activity such as reading news print and small type, sewing, knitting and work that requires superior vision from one to two feet.
 In clinical research, 94% of patients with ReStor IOLs said they could drive and read the paper without contacts or glasses.